 Carmine Replacement Options for Dairy & Beverage

-Beginning in January 2011, the FDA started requiring that carmine or cochineal be listed by name on ingredient statements and not just as ‘added colour.’
+Beginning in January 2011, the FDA started requiring that carmine or cochineal be listed by name on ingredient statements and not just as ‘added color’.
 While food allergen labeling was the driving force behind the decision, a case of “bug phobia” was the result.
-The consumer preference for natural colours derived from vegetable or fruit sources is clear.
+Consumer preference for vegetable or fruit juices when it comes to natural color is clear.

-Fortunately, advances in natural color technologies in combination with new sources of natural colourants are yielding better results over time.
+Fortunately, advances in natural color technologies in combination with new sources of natural colorants are yielding better results over time.
 For example, blue carmine was at one time thought to be an option for the elusive natural blue shade.
-Unfortunately, the high ash content typically found in this colourant rules it out.
-However, both Sensient’s Natural Blue as well as spirulina (for dairy) give us new tools.
+Unfortunately, the high ash content typically found in this colorant rules it out.
+However, both Sensient’s natural blue as well as spirulina (for dairy) give us new tools.

 In beverage formulations, citric acid can preclude the use of certain anthocyanins.
-But recent advances in purification technologies, such as those used in Sensient’s Pure-S natural colours, enable the use of colour sources like paprika that were previously not practical due to the off-notes and flavour interaction these colours produced.
+But recent advances in purification technologies, such as those used in Sensient’s Pure-S natural colors, enables the use of color sources like paprika that were previously not practical due to the off-notes and flavor interaction these colors produced.
 Pure-S Orange is an ideal replacement for orange carmine shades.
-Micronized plating grade natural colour solutions can be extremely effective for powdered soft drinks providing needed colour to both the powder itself and finished beverage.
+Micronized plating grade natural color solutions can be extremely effective for powdered soft drinks providing needed color to both the powder itself and finished beverage.